-Being told “Everything you know is just a guess” causes cognitive dissonance, which is not something humans are skilled at dealing with.
+Being told, "Everything you know is just a guess," causes cognitive dissonance, which humans are not skilled at dealing with.

 Mismatch Theory Works For Now

-I've personally seen it work in my own life and in countless others around me, and so I recommend it to others with ease.
+I've seen it work in my own life and for countless others around me, so I readily recommend it to others.

 And I'll continue to do this until a better best guess comes along that works better.
 If a better theory comes along, I'll test it.
 Then, if it produces a better result, I'll change what I do and recommend.

-This is a hard thing for most people to do, which is why they stubbornly cling to their current beliefs through all kinds of biases that make it impossible for them to see other views.
+This is hard for most people, so they stubbornly cling to their current beliefs through biases that make it impossible to see other views.

 Furthermore, we are creatures of habit, and breaking habits is hard.

-What it comes down to is this: Regardless of what research, science, or your gut tells you, you have to take action and test what works for you.
-Then you have to have the mindset of a scientist that is interested in finding what works best while being aware of the pitfalls of confirming or discounting evidence based on preconceived beliefs.
+It comes down to this: Regardless of what research, science, or your gut tells you, you have to take action and test what works for you.
+Then you have to have the mindset of a scientist interested in finding what works best while being aware of the pitfalls of confirming or discounting evidence based on preconceived beliefs.

-After doing your tests, if the results are coming back unfavorable from what you initially thought, or what you want to think, you have to be strong enough to stay objective.
+After doing your tests, if the results come back unfavorable to what you initially thought or wanted to think, you have to be strong enough to stay objective.

-When it comes to health, you have to be the scientist and the experiment.
+Regarding health, you have to be the scientist and the experimenter.